getify/You-Dont-Know-JS/scope-closures/ch7.md

 Our attention again shifts broader in abstraction, to the historically somewhat daunting topic of closure.
 Don't worry!
 You don't need an advanced Computer Science degree to make sense of it.

-As a matter of fact, we already saw an example of closure in the previous chapter, and you've almost certainly already used it in your own programs.
+As a matter of fact, we already saw an example of closure in the previous chapter (`factorial(..)` in Chapter 6), and you've almost certainly already used it in your own programs.
 If you've ever written a callback that accesses variables outside its own scope... guess what!?
 That's closure.

 Indeed, you may actually find this chapter's revelation of what closure is rather... anticlimactic.